E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/fftw/readme.rst

 The current version has been tested ONLY for the Mixture_Large test case available in the DEMO/DPD folder.
 To run the case, compile the code using the "make all" command from the "bin" directory, copy the "FIELD" and "CONTROL" files in this directory and run "./dpd_gpu.exe".
 The DL_MESO code is developed using git version control.
 Currently the GPU version is under a branch named "add_gpu_version".
-After downloading the code, checkout to the GPU branch and look into the "DPD/gpu_version" folder, i.e: